tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 4. More secure.
 Each unikernel's VM runs only one application.
 Isolation between  applications is enforced by the hypervisor, instead of a shared OS kernel.
 Compared to process isolation or container isolation in a shared Linux, the unikernel is more secure from the lower level isolation.
 5. Easy deployment, easy to use.
 Unikernel applications are build into a single binary to run directly as a VM image, which simplifies the deployment of the service.
 Unikernel applications are designed to be _single click and run_.
 All functionalities are customized at building time.
 Once deployed, the binary package requires no human modifications except the whole binary package being replaced.

-In brief, Mini-OS is a tiny OS originated from Xen hypervisor.
+In brief, Mini-OS is a tiny OS originated from Xen.
 As most other unikernels, Mini-OS could provide higher performance and more secure computing environment than a traditional operating system on the cloud.

 ### Why porting LibVMI to MiniOS

 LibVMI is a secure critical library that could be used to view a target VM's raw memory from another guest VM, thus gaining a whole view of almost all the activities on the target VM.

-Traditionally, LibVMI runs in Dom0 on Xen.
+Traditionally, LibVMI runs in Dom0 on the hypervisor.
 However, Dom0 is already very big even without LibVMI in it.
 I got the idea of separating LibVMI from Dom0 from the the following observations:

 1. Dom0 is a general purpose OS hosting many daily use applications, such as administractor tools.
 However, LibVMI is a special purpose library and usually not for daily use.
 Furthermore, there are almost no direct communication between LibVMI and other applications.
 Thus it is not necessary to install LibVMI in Dom0.